-Diplomacy players, as the travelers, would provide future support for the commitments to hotels and the like as the DipCon grew.
+This would be critical to convention organizers as Diplomacy players, as the travelers, would provide future support for the commitments to hotels and the like as the DipCon grew.

-2. advertisement from the postal hobby.
-Prior to the postal
+• 2. advertisement from the postal hobby.
+Prior to the postal hobby conventioneers had no real way to reach out to gamers.

-3. an emphasis on the social gathering of the postal hobby
+• 3. an emphasis on the social gathering of the postal hobby